sstone-ucd/samantha-stone-portfolio/README.md

         -Experience: Work experience utilizing react vertical timeline
         -Tech: 3D elements to list known skills/certs/software -Works:links to GitHub repositories
+        ### canvas:
+            - BirdCanvas: creates the animated 3d bird on hero component
+                Method: get glb file from sketchlab, run npx gltfjsx [fileName.glb] (must have node installed), adjust position in created jsx file (saved in public), and useEffect for animation, find animation name by console logging 'animation',  create BirdCanvas component and import model from jsx file
     - constants: text data for the page saved as constants.
 Allows component pages to:
         - maintain a clean structure
         - change the copy from one location